jarrekk/Jalpc/README.md

 Link: [i18next](http://i18next.github.io/i18next/)

-### Changyan
+### Comment

-To configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
+I use Changyan to realize comment,to configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
 Then, in `_config.yml`, edit the changyan value to enable Changyan.

 ### Put in a Jack's blog Plug